littleyizee/littleyizee/README.md

 * 👋 Hi, I’m @littleyizee
-* 👀 I’m interested in learning new skills !
+* 👀 I’m always interested in learning new skills !
-* 🌱 I’m currently learning data science